Ali-Adel-Nour/Ali-Adel-Nour/README.md

 </h1>

-I'm an back-end developer ..I am an ambitious person and I love learning.
-I studied many computer science concepts on my own and learned many programming languages..I thrive on continuous learning and exploration.
-I have a strong foundation in building RESTful APIs using Node.js and Express.
+Hello there!
+I'm a passionate Software Engineer with a deep love for technology, especially in the backend domain.
+I'm ambitious and always eager to learn and explore...I have a strong foundation in building RESTful APIs using Node.js and Express.
 My experience extends to working with both SQL (PostgreSQL) and NoSQL (MongoDB) databases, leveraging ORM's like Sequelize and Mongoose.

 I possess a solid understanding of object-oriented programming (OOP) principles and embrace functional programming concepts.
 In fact, I have delved into functional programming languages such as Lisp and Scheme, broadening my perspective on programming paradigms.